Frequently Asked Questions

 If the official law school transcript with final grades and proof of degree are in a language other than English, then literal (word-for-word) English translations are required.
 However, certified English translations are not required.
 Applicants must submit all higher education transcripts, including transcripts for study abroad programs, and proof(s) of degree.

-Score reports are valid for two years, and scores will be considered expired if the test was taken more than two years prior to the submission of the applicationNon-native English-speaking LL.M. students who submit a TOEFL iBT or IELTS Academic score receive extended time on exams.
-The LL.M.
-Program does not accept the Duolingo English Test, the IELTS General Training test, MyBest scores for the TOELF iBT test, the TOEFL Essentials test, or the TOEFL ITP.
+Score reports are valid for two years, and scores will be considered expired if the test was taken more than two years prior to the submission of the application.
+Non-native English-speaking LL.M. students, who submit a TOEFL iBT or IELTS Academic score and are not otherwise waived/exempt, receive extended time on exams.

 Applicants are exempt from submitting a TOEFL iBT or IELTS Academic score if they hold a first professional degree in law from a university where English is the medium of instruction.
-View the list of qualifying countries.
-We will be adding Nigeria, Kenya, and Ghana to the list of qualifying countries for a waiver of the TOEFL/IELTS.

 All other applicants must submit an official TOEFL iBT or IELTS Academic score.
 Foreign LL.M. applicants are eligible to request a TOEFL iBT or IELTS Academic waiver if one of the following scenarios apply.
 Waivers are subject to the sole discretion of the Texas Law Admissions Committee, whose decision is final.
 Applicants who meet waiver criteria are not eligible for language accommodations, for example, extra time on examinations.

-• You have attended a U.S. university for full-time study for a minimum of four academic years with a minimum 3.0/4.0 GPA in a post-secondary degree-granting program taught in English, OR
+- The applicant has attended a U.S. university for full-time study for a minimum of four academic years with a minimum 3.0/4.0 GPA in a post-secondary degree-granting program taught in English, OR

 No, letters of recommendation must be sent through LSAC.
-Visit LSAC for more information.
+Visit LSAC for more information

 The fee can be paid online with a credit card through LSAC.